NikhilsCodeHub/RepData_PeerAssessment1/PA1_template.md

-b.
+__b__.
 In order to fill in missing (NA) values with some meaning full data, we'll use mean steps for each of the corresponding 5-minute interval.
    - The below code joins the original dataset (having NA's) to mean steps per Interval (```avg_daily_pat_df```).
    - Then for the NA values, updates the "steps" variable in original dataset to the "mean_steps".
    - The final output with NA's filled-in is stored in ```data2```.